-Anodyne watched as his now devout worshippers leapt onto the stone, prying with all four arms on each side of the crack they tried to pull it apart.
+Anodyne watched as his now devout worshippers leaped onto the stone, prying with all four arms on each side of the crack they tried to pull apart.

-Anodyne looked down to the leader of the people.
-His arms still raised in anticipation of being transformed.
+Anodyne looked down on the leader of the people.
+His arms were still raised in anticipation of being transformed.
 Anodyne smiled down upon him and laid his hand on his staff.

 “You are destined for greater things.”